aztec1337/microbit-menu/README.md

 # microbit-menu
 A custom menu for the BBC micro:bit

+## Installation
+* Download the latest hex file
+* Locate the file and copy it to your micro:bit

+## Manual Compilation + Installation
+* Download the latest python script
-To compile manually, go to http://python.microbit.org/editor.html and paste the contents of the most recent python file.
-Then press the download button and flash to your micro:bit.
+* Go to http://python.microbit.org/editor.html and paste the contents of the python script
+* Press the save button at the top
+* Locate the file and copy it to your micro:bit

-**AS OF NOW, NO RELEASE HAS BEEN TESTED.**
+**AS OF RIGHT NOW, NO RELEASE HAS BEEN TESTED.**